WASHINGTON Jan 16 The United States is

 concerned that Europe is not moving decisively to heal its banks

 and that China will only slowly move toward a more market-based

 economy, U.S. Treasury Secretary Jack Lew said on Thursday.

 Lew said a deal struck in Europe last month to create a fund

-for dealing with future bank failures was important, but
+over the coming decade for dealing with future bank failures was

 "We don't think it's big enough.
 We don't think it's fast

 enough," Lew said at an event held by the Council on Foreign